horacioh/braindump/prosemirror.md

 ## Transactions

-- every interaction on the editor creates a *transaction*. this transactions are the ones that needs to be applied to create a **new state**, which then updates the view.
+- every interaction on the editor creates a _transaction_. this transactions are the ones that needs to be applied to create a **new state**, which then updates the view.

 ## Plugins

+- extends the behavior of the editor. they can be very simple or super complex.
+- plugins are registered when creating a state

 ## Commands

-- operations that can be hooked to plugines and create transactions.
+- operations that can be hooked to plugins and create transactions.
 - `prosemirror-commands` have a set of basic editing commands.
 - the `keymap` also helps to bound interactions to anything in the editor